iamnbutler/zephyr-api/README.md

 Currently only supports rust.

+---

-The uh... actually api portion is still a work in progress.
+The API portion of this is still WIP.

 But you can highlight static strings for now by replacing STATIC_CODE_TO_HIGHLIGHT and running a `cargo run` in the root folder.